This tutorial demonstrates how to separate sheets in Excel and Google Sheets.

 You can also copy a worksheet into another workbook.
 A copied worksheet is both kept in the original file and copied to a new or existing workbook.
 Say you want to copy Sheet2 to the workbook Book2.xlsx.

-1. Start by opening a target file (Book2.xlsx), just like the previous case.
-Right-click the sheet you want to copy (Sheet2), and select Move or Copy.
+- Start by opening a target file (Book2.xlsx), just like the previous case.
+Right-click the sheet you want to copy (Sheet2), and click Move or Copy.

-The worksheet is copied to another workbook, and also kept in the original file.
+The worksheet is copied to another workbook and kept in the original file.

 To move or copy sheets within a macro, see VBA Copy Worksheet.